DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 - Whiting Forensic Hospital (WFH), Middletown

-Complaints about DMHAS state-operated facility DHOH services can be addressed at the lowest possible level using the DMHAS Client Grievance Procedure as well as by legal remedies.
+Complaints about DMHAS state-operated facility DHOH services can be addressed at the lowest possible level using the DMHAS Client Grievance Procedure.

 DMHAS Office of the Commissioner (DMHAS OOC)